rudydesplan/rudydesplan/README.md

 - 👋 Hi, I’m Rudy Desplan
-- 🌱 I’m currently learning data
+- 🌱 I’m currently learning about data
 - 📫 How to reach me :
 - linkedin : https://www.linkedin.com/in/rudy-d-6a5b58153/
 - emails : desrudy@hotmail.com and desrudy@gmail.com